 Who we are

-Camden Community Law Centre is a charity that opened in 1972 with a mission to make a positive impact to people’s lives, especially the most vulnerable and socially excluded.
+Camden Community Law Centre is a charity that opened in 1973 with a mission to make a positive impact on people’s lives, especially the most vulnerable and socially excluded.
 We do this by providing free and independent legal advice and representation to people living, working and studying in the London Borough of Camden.
 We are a member of the Law Centres Network.

 What we do

-Camden Community Law Centre’s solicitors, caseworkers and volunteers provide deliver free and independent legal advice, assistance and representation in housing, welfare benefits, asylum, immigration and employment law matters.
+Camden Community Law Centre’s solicitors, caseworkers, and volunteers provide and deliver free and independent legal advice, assistance and representation in housing, welfare benefits, asylum, immigration, and employment law matters.

 How we are governed

 Camden Community Law Centre is a membership organisation.
 People can apply to become members and get involved in the life of the Law Centre.
 We also have a board of directors made up of members who have been elected to become volunteer trustees.
-Trustees are elected/reelected at Camden Community Law Centre’s annual general meeting and meet as Camden Law centre’s management committee meets around six times a year.
+Trustees are elected/re-elected at Camden Community Law Centre’s Annual General Meeting and meet as Camden Law Centre’s Management Committee around six times a year.

-Trustees on the management committee are also required to ensure that the Law Centre’s accounts are independently audited filed with the Charities Commission by the end of each financial year.
+Trustees on the Management Committee are also required to ensure that the Law Centre’s accounts are independently audited and filed with the Charities Commission by the end of each financial year.